Life As a Labor Relations Specialist

 Persuasion: Persuading others to change their minds or behavior.

 - Employee Representative

 - Labor Relations Manager

-Is There Job Demand for Labor Relations Specialists?
+Is There Going to be Demand for Labor Relations Specialists?

-There were about 81,100 jobs for Labor Relations Specialist in 2016 (in the United States).
+In 2016, there was an estimated number of 81,100 jobs in the United States for Labor Relations Specialist.
 There is little to no growth in job opportunities for Labor Relations Specialist.
-The BLS estimates 6,800 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 6,800 job openings in this field each year.

 The states with the most job growth for Labor Relations Specialist are Georgia, Maryland, and Louisiana.
 Watch out if you plan on working in Ohio, Vermont, or West Virginia.
 These states have the worst job growth for this type of profession.

 Labor Relations Specialist Average Salary

 Labor Relations Specialists make between $19,270 and $123,340 a year.

 Labor Relations Specialists who work in New Jersey, North Dakota, or Maryland, make the highest salaries.